DavidPeet8/davidpeet8/README.md

 # 👋 Hi!

 I'm a 4th year CS student at the University of Waterloo.
-I'm interested in a broad range of fields in technology, from processor design to AI, but I'm actively pursuing systems development & backend web development.
+I'm interested in a broad range of fields in technology, from processor design to AI, but I'm actively pursuing systems & infrastructure development.
 In my spare time, you will find me playing sports, strategy games, or cooking.

 Check out my [website](https://website.davidpeet.me) for more on what I'm tinkering with now!